Sew Me Shut

 Anger.
 Well, that one was a usual.

 They were all rather strong emotions and he found himself highly annoyed by their presence.
 Growling lightly, he rose his glass quickly to meet his lips and tilted the clear wine glass back, closing his eyes as the sweet taste of red wine flowed down his throat.
 He opened them, his eyes gleaming as he gazed at the remaining swishing liquid.
 He found himself comparing it to blood, and he couldn't find it in himself to tear his gaze away from the crystal glass and the crimson liquid that rippled at the bottom.
-It looked so much like blood; like his blood.
-Like his eyes.
+It looked so much like blood, like his eyes.

 He snapped out of his odd thoughts as a strong but hesitant knock sounded on his door.
 He waved at the door fluidly, and watched as the door slammed open, revealing the bleeding form of his follower.
 He couldn't keep his eyebrow from rising in question.